MASH: Modeling Abstention via Selective Help-Seeking: Experimental Setup

-\textbf{Baselines} We compare against the following abstention baselines: \begin{enumerate}[leftmargin=*, noitemsep,topsep=0pt] \item \textbf{5-shot prompting} with the base model, with abstention/not of in-context exemplars decided based on its parametric knowledge. \item \textbf{Alignment for Honesty - Absolute} (AFH-Abs)~\citep{yang2024alignment}, which does SFT on a specially curated abstention dataset by pairing each input question with either the output ``I abstain'' or the gold answer, depending on the base model's knowledge boundaries. \item \textbf{Alignment for Honesty - Multisample} (AFH-Mult)~\citep{yang2024alignment}, which constructs multiple training samples for each question, pairing it with either ``I abstain'' or the gold answer depending on the average correctness over multiple outputs, for SFT training. \item \textbf{DPO}, inspired by \citet{cheng2024can}, which pairs each question with a preferred and dispreferred output.
+\textbf{Baselines} We compare against the following baselines: \begin{enumerate}[leftmargin=*, noitemsep,topsep=0pt] \item \textbf{5-shot prompting} with the base model, with abstention/not of in-context exemplars decided based on its parametric knowledge. \item \textbf{Alignment for Honesty - Absolute} (AFH-Abs)~\citep{yang2024alignment}, which does SFT on a specially curated abstention dataset by pairing each input question with either the output ``I abstain'' or the gold answer, depending on the base model's knowledge boundaries. \item \textbf{Alignment for Honesty - Multisample} (AFH-Mult)~\citep{yang2024alignment}, which constructs multiple training samples for each question, pairing it with either ``I abstain'' or the gold answer depending on the average correctness over multiple outputs, for SFT training. \item \textbf{DPO}, inspired by \citet{cheng2024can}, which pairs each question with a preferred and dispreferred output.
 If the question is parametrically answerable, we set these to be the gold answer and ``I abstain'' respectively; this is switched for unanswerable questions.
-We train with the DPO loss objective~\citep{rafailov2023direct} and SFT loss added as a regularizer \citep{pang2024iterative}. \end{enumerate}
+We train with the DPO loss objective~\citep{rafailov2023direct} and SFT loss added as a regularizer \citep{pang2024iterative}. \item \textbf{Ternary}, as considered by~\citet{xu2024rejection} and~\citet{wei2025truthrl}, which conducts RL training with GRPO using a ternary reward assigning $+1$ for correct answers, $0$ for abstention, and $-1$ abstention.
+We use the exact match reward from our other RL baselines to assess correctness. \end{enumerate}

-{Each of (1), (2) and (4) requires a definition of answerability; i.e.~when can we claim that a question is answerable.
-A standard technique is to estimate the accuracy over $10$ samples and use a threshold $\lambda$ to classify into answerable or not.
+{Each of (1), (2) and (4) requires a definition of answerability; i.e.~when we can claim that a question is answerable.
+A standard technique is to estimate the accuracy over $10$ samples and use a threshold $\eta$ to classify into answerable or not.
 However, there does not exist a consensus in prior works on how to decide this threshold~\citep{yang2024alignment, cheng2024can}.
-In our paper, we follow \cite{yang2024alignment} and set $\lambda=0.1$.
+In our paper, we follow \cite{yang2024alignment} and set $\eta=0.1$.
 Exact data curation and training details are in Appendix~\ref{sec:app_abstention_details}.}